terryma/snoocore/node-vs-browser.md

 ## Browser JavaScript

-Implicit based OAuth is the only way to make authenticated calls when using browser JavaScript unless you are writing an extension.
+Implicit based OAuth is the only way to make authenticated calls when using browser JavaScript (unless writing an extension).

 ## Browser Extensions

-Most browsers allow you to write extensions that can white list domains and allow more freedom in how calls are made to them.
-You will need to white list the following domains in your extension:
+Most browsers allow the white listing of domains.
+The following domains will need to be whitelisted:

  - https://www.reddit.com
  - https://ssl.reddit.com
  - https://oauth.reddit.com

-Implicit based OAuth will work in a browser extension, but once you whitelist the above domains it is possible to use explicit based OAuth as well.
+Implicit based OAuth will work in a browser extension, but it is possible to use explicit based OAuth as well (useful to take advantage of refresh tokens).